Some links in this post may be affiliate links

 Are looking to add Chinese Hibiscus to your plant collection?
 You may acquire this plant online from Amazon (Link to Amazon).

-Chinese Hibiscus blossoms in bright light with 6-8 hours of direct sunlight, average warmth of 16-290C, moderate humidity of 50-55% and consistently moist, fertile, well-drained, slightly acidic, all purpose potting soil coupled with fortnightly feeding during the growing season.
+To care for Hibiscus rosa-sinensis give it bright light with 6-8 hours of direct sunlight, average warmth of 16-290C, moderate humidity of 50-55% and consistently moist, fertile, well-drained, slightly acidic potting soil coupled with fortnightly feeding during the growing season.

-Hibiscus rosa-sinensis requires repotting when it becomes root-bound and regular pruning to control growth, encourage bushy growth and promote blooming.
+Chinese Hibiscus care requires repotting when it becomes root-bound and regular pruning to control growth, encourage bushy growth and promote blooming.
 Keep reading for more on the growing conditions and how to achieve them.

-Water Chinese Hibiscus Plant thoroughly during the growing season while allowing the top 1-2 inches of soil to dry out between waterings to keep the soil consistently moist.
+Water your Chinese Hibiscus Plant thoroughly during the growing season while allowing the top 1-2 inches of soil to dry out between waterings.
+Keep the soil consistently moist but not soggy to avoid yellowing leaves and rotting.

-Reduce watering during the cold season to keep the soil slightly moist as growth is reduced at this time but do not let the soil dry out completely.
+Reduce watering during the cold season to keep the soil slightly moist as growth is reduced at this time.
+Do not let the soil dry out completely to prevent flowerbud drop, wilting leaves and dry, brown leaf tips.

 After watering your plant, always discard any excess water from the catch plate or saucer to prevent the soil from gettting soggy.

-Avoid watering the plant with too cold water as it can lead to shock of this tropical plant which can result in leaf and flowerbud drop.
+Avoid watering the plant with too cold water as it can shock this tropical plant which can result in leaf and flowerbud drop.

 Chinese Hibiscus Plant grows best in bright light with 6-8 hours of direct sunlight.
 It will not bloom if the light is not enough.
 Therefore, if the natural light is not sufficient, you may instal a full spectrum grow light to supplement it.